jydoskey/vue-image-crop-upload/README.md

 			cropSuccess(imgDataUrl, field){
 				console.log('-------- crop success --------');
 				this.imgDataUrl = imgDataUrl;
-				this.field = field; //field has been defined, it ought to be used },
+				this.field = field; //removes the error message field has been defined, it ought to be used },
 			/**
 			 * upload success